The HALP Team

 Ann Parsons, MS, LMFT

-After completing her undergraduate degree at UC San Diego, she received her masters of science in counseling from San Francisco State University.
+Ann Parsons is a Licensed Marriage and Family Therapist with an extensive background working with children, adolescents and their families.
+After completing her undergraduate degree at UC San Diego, she received her master of science degree in counseling from San Francisco State University.
 During the course of her program, Ms. Parsons focused on attachment theory and the role of neuroscience in relationship and social development.
+In addition to a certificate in early childhood education and development, Ms. Parsons is also trained in parent-child interaction therapy (PCIT) through the Children’s Hospital at UC Davis.

 Ms. Parsons trained in community mental health for several years at the Family Service Agency of Marin where she focused on supporting families through pregnancy and early parenting.
 She gained expertise in family systems, while working with families with children and teens of all ages, at Networks Family Counseling Center in San Francisco.
 Ms. Parsons has over a decade of private practice experience serving individuals, couples, and families in San Francisco and Marin County, in addition to performing duties of clinical supervision to MFT interns.